sourmash-bio/sourmash/doc/command-line.md

 sketch is built from the intersection of two other sketches, only the k-mers and hash values present in both sketches will be used.

+Input sequences can be in FASTA or FASTQ format, and either flat text or compressed with gzip or bzip2; formats are auto-detected.

+By default, `sig kmers` ignores bad k-mers (e.g. non-ACGT characters in DNA).
+If `--check-sequence` is provided, `sig kmers` will error exit on the first bad k-mer.
+If `--check-sequence --force` is provided, `sig kmers` will provide error messages (and skip bad sequences), but will continue processing input sequences.

 ## Advanced command-line usage

 ### Loading signatures and databases